ray-dorai/armyourmind/README.md

 > In strategy it is important to see distant things as if they were close and to take a distanced view of close things.

-Arm Your Mind is built withh Neuron.
+Arm Your Mind is built with Neuron.
 [Neuron] is a knowledge management app.

 For more information, see [neuron documentation][neuron].